codefreak/codefreak/README.md

 This will use you local Docker daemon for evaluation and IDE instances.

 ### Image variants

 There are two major image versions on Docker Hub: `latest` and `canary`. `latest` always points to the latest stable release and `canary` is basically a snapshot release based on the `master` branch from GitHub.

 Our image tags follow semantic versioning.
 For example the tag `cfreak/codefreak:4` will always reference the latest v4 release.

 ### Deployment & Configuration

 Our Docker image should run without any further configuration.
 Out of the box it will use an in-memory database and the Docker daemon available via `/var/run/docker.sock` or the `DOCKER_HOST` environment variable.
 This is of course NOT suitable for production deployments.
-Pleas see our installation/deployment guide for detailed instructions and recommendations.
+Please see our [installation/deployment guide](https://docs.codefreak.org/codefreak/for-admins/installation.html) for detailed instructions and recommendations.

 ## Documentation

-The latest documentation is always available from [docs.codefreak.org](https://docs.codefreak.org).
-You will find the "raw" documentation files inside the [`/docs`](https://github.com/codefreak/codefreak/tree/master/docs) directory.
+The latest documentation is always available on [docs.codefreak.org](https://docs.codefreak.org).
+You can find the "raw" documentation files inside the [`/docs`](https://github.com/codefreak/codefreak/tree/master/docs) directory.

-## State of the project
+## State of the Project

 The development of Code FREAK started in 2018.
+It has been used in production from an early stage on at [Kiel University of Applied Sciences](https://www.fh-kiel.de/) (Germany).
+Extensive testing in various computer science courses resulted in valuable feedback.
+The reception by studends and teachers was very positive.

-Meanwhile, the application has been tested extensively in various computer science courses at the Kiel University of Applied Sciences (Germany).
-Even if not all bugs have been fixed, yet, the feedback was very positive.
-All major features (editing, evaluation, reviewing) are working and only need minor optimization.
-We still have many ideas for new features, and existing features need some refactoring.
-Development is still ongoing and there will be a lot of additional features, soon.
+While this is not a mature product yet, all major features (editing, evaluation, reviewing) do work already.
+We have many ideas for new features and the existing application still needs some polishing.
+Development is ongoing in cooperation with current users.

+Code FREAK is intended to become a community-driven project.
+If you are interested in trying it for your educational institution or if you have any questions, feel free to get in touch with us! ✉ codefreak@fh-kiel.de

-## Roadmap / Planned features
+## Roadmap / Planned Features

-* [ ] Kubernetes Integration
+- [ ] Kubernetes integration
-* [ ] Evaluation system with Windows and MacOS support
+- [ ] Evaluation system with Windows and MacOS support
-* [ ] Git integration for code synchronization
+- [ ] Git integration for code synchronization
-* [ ] Real Autograding and LTI 1.3 Scoring support
+- [ ] Real autograding and LTI 1.3 scoring support
-* [ ] Plugin for Moodle Tests
+- [ ] Plugin for Moodle tests
-* [ ] Localization
+- [ ] Internationalization & localization

 ## License

     Code FREAK | Code Feedback Review & Evaluation Kit Copyright (C) 2019 Kiel University of Applied Sciences